Dkusner/Challenge1/README.md

 * Indexes were created on the following fields in order to ensure optimal performance during the specified SQL query:
   * createdAt
   * type
-* SQL query 'typeDailyCount.sql' queries the engagements per day and groups them by type.
+* The SQL file 'typeDailyCount.sql' queries the engagements per day and groups them by type.
+* THe output from the SQL query shows the count of each type per day.

 Link to SQL query typeDailyCount.sql:  https://github.com/Dkusner/Challenge1/blob/master/source/typeDailyCount.sql
-* THe output from the SQL query shows the count of each type per day.
 Link to output from SQL query:  https://github.com/Dkusner/Challenge1/blob/master/output/type_daily_count.csv